-Illumina's BeadArray Technology is based on 3-micron silica beads that self assemble in microwells on either of two substrates: fiber optic bundles or planar silica slides.
+Illumina's BeadArray microarray technology represents a fundamentally different approach to high-density arrays.
+BeadArray technology is based on 3-micron silica beads that self assemble in microwells on either of two substrates: fiber optic bundles or planar silica slides.
 When randomly assembled on one of these two substrates, the beads have a uniform spacing of ~5.7 microns.
 Each bead is covered with hundreds of thousands of copies of a specific oligonucleotide that act as the capture sequences in one of Illumina's assays.

 Multi-sample array formats

-BeadArray microarray technology is deployed on either of two multi-sample array formats for DNA or RNA-analysis applications.
+BeadArray microarray technology is deployed on either of two multi-sample array formats for DNA or RNA analysis applications.
 With multi-sample BeadChip formats, uniform pits are etched into the surface of each substrate to a depth of approximately 3 microns prior to assembly.
 Beads are then randomly assembled and held in these microwells by Van der Waals forces and hydrostatic interactions with the walls of the well.